Solstice Sunglasses: Westfield World Trade Center Grand Opening

 Making it Marketable

 It turned heads, solicited questions, and got people talking.
-But the dress was more than just an attention-grabber.
-Built on a simple gridded armature, the glasses that make up the body of the dress could actually be removed as exchangeable takeaways.
+But the sunglasses dress was more than just an attention-grabber.
+Built on a simple gridded armature, the dress was akin to a wearable product shelf.
+The glasses that make up the body of the dress hung freely on this armature, and were intended to be removed as exchangeable takeaways.

 We designed the glasses to include custom lenses with a translucent film that makes them virtually obsolete as sunglasses.
 (Why would people go buy sunglasses if you just gave them some for free?)
 These custom lenses also worked as a coupon, encouraging recipients to "Upgrade me @ Solstice," and, “Trade me in for 25% off.”